 Rest today.
 You may resume normal daily tasks tomorrow.

 You may resume your routine medicines unless told otherwise.
 Please check with the doctor after the exam to see if it's ok to resume taking aspirin, aspirin-like drugs, or blood thinners.

 You may resume your normal diet.
 Start out with a light diet to prevent nausea.

-There may be some soreness and redness at the IV site for a day or two.
+You may have some soreness and redness at the IV site for a day or two.
 You can relieve this by placing a warm, moist washcloth over the area.
 Please contact your primary doctor if this does not improve in a couple of days.

-Pediatric Pulmonary Clinic (608) 263-6420, 8:00 AM – 4:30 PM After clinic hours, the clinic phone number will be answered by the paging operator.
+After hours, the clinic number will be answered by the paging operator.
 Ask for the pulmonary doctor on call.
 Leave your name and phone number with the area code.
 The doctor will call you back.